ar-io/ar-io-sdk/README.md

 #### `getArNSReturnedNames({ cursor, limit, sortBy, sortOrder })`

-Retrieves all active returned names of the IO process, paginated and sorted by the specified criteria.
+Retrieves all active returned names of the ARIO process, paginated and sorted by the specified criteria.
 The `cursor` used for pagination is the last returned name from the previous request.

 ```typescript
 const ario = ARIO.init();